DTegano/NHL-Prediction-using-Machine-Learning/README.md

 ```
 # Predicting

 Finally, the section you've been waiting for!
 Is it possible to reasonably predict NHL games based on the data I've collected?
 Well, we're about to find out!
-First, I'll beging with a basic logistic regression - I'll note that I  don't have high hopes for a good accuracy on this model.
-I'll then look at some of the more complex models, such as SVM and ANN, to try to get my accuracy as high as possibe.
+First, I'll begin with a basic logistic regression - I'll note that I don't have high hopes for a good accuracy on this model.
+I'll then look at some of the more complex models, such as SVM and ANN, to try to get my accuracy as high as possible.

 # Logistic Regression